How To Resolve Conflicts?

 2. Let your reasonableness be known to everyone (Philippians 4:5a).

-4. Don’t be anxious about the conflict, but ask God to resolve it (Philippians 4:6).
+4. Don’t be anxious about the conflict; ask God to resolve it (Philippians 4:6).

-5. Guard your heart and mind with the peace of God, even when it does not make sense to do so (Philippians 4:7).
+5. Guard your heart and mind with the peace of God, even when it seems inconvenient (Philippians 4:7).

 6. Find something—anything—praiseworthy to focus on in your situation (Philippians 4:8).